Spin-cobordisms, surgeries and fermionic modular bootstrap: The case of symmetry

 Next we are interested in non-oriented closed surfaces.
 Although they can admit also a pin$^+$ structure, they always admit a pin$^-$ structure, which we will focus on.
 A generic non-oriented surface $X$ can be written as a direct sum of tori and projective spaces $\mathbb{RP}^2$.
 The cup product defines again a non-degenerate symmetric bilinear form on $H^1(X,\Z_2)$, allowing us to define, in similarity with the oriented case, the quadratic enhancement

 that satisfies

-Such quadratic enhancements on $X$ are in one-to-one correspondence with the set of its $\Pin^-$ structures.
-One can also associate to any enhancement the Arf-Brown-Kervaire (ABK) invariant, defined by the Gaussian sum
+Such quadratic enhancements on $X$ are in one-to-one correspondence with the set of its pin$^-$ structures.
+One can also associate to any enhancement the Arf-Brown-Kervaire (ABK) invariant, defined by the Gaussian sum\footnote{Here $X$ represents a manifold together with a spin structure, which is usually clear by the context.
+Whenever this is not the case, we use the notation $\ABK(X,s)$ to specify the spin structure $s$ of the manifold $X$.}